Xabab/neuron-survival-sim-py/README.md

 Fixed several breaking bugs, now it actually works.
 You can change different settings in separete text file, called GameConstants.

 Still a laggig mess because of Python memory management.
-I Want to rewrite it in C++.
+I want to rewrite it in C++.